thebigman1244/Line-Painting-Robot/README.md

 Hardware

-Water-based paint pump
-Spray nozzle system
-Paint reservoir
+Water-based paint pump (at least 1/2 GPM flow rate) Spray nozzle system (get a agriculture spray nozzle and attach it to tubing and attach to the pump).
-Optionial 3D printer in order to print an enclosure for the smaller electronics Optional sheet plastic to cover all the other electronics
+Paint reservoir (just a bucket preferably >3 gallons) Optionial 3D printer in order to print an enclosure for the smaller electronics Optional sheet plastic to cover all the other electronics